Polynomial time guarantees for the Burer-Monteiro method: Feasibility of critical points

 This is a surjective map.
 Moreover, the scaled map $\tfrac{1}{\|\ell\|}\,\phi_\ell\,$ gives an isometry ${(\ker \phi_\ell)^\perp} \cong \SS^n$.
 It follows that

 Since $\|\ell\| \geq 2\varepsilon_0$, we conclude that

 The final part of the proof is similar to the one in \Cref{thm:main}.
-The variety~$V_\ell$ is a cylinder over~$\SS^n_{n-p}$, so it has the same codimension~$\tau(p)$ and degree $n{-}p{+}1$ as~$\SS^n_{n-p}$.
+The variety~$V_\ell$ is a cylinder over~$\SS^n_{n-p}$, so it has the same codimension~$\tau(p)$ and degree $n{-}p{+}1$ as~$\SS^n_{n-p}$, The ambient space is $(\SS^n)^m$, of dimension $\tau(n) m$.
 Using the union bound and \Cref{thm:tube}, we get

 \end{proof}